HenrikSamuelsson/c-how-to-program-8th-global/content/solutions/chapter-02/solution-02-02/solution-02-02.md

 ## a)

-The function `printf` will not always begin printing at the beginning of a new line.
+The function `printf` will not automatically always begin printing at the beginning of a new line.
 Assume for example the following statements.

 ``` C
 printf("%s", "part 1");